rasadeghnasab/validation-power/README.md

-Jquery Validation Plugin
+Validation Power Plugin
 ====================

-This is a multilingual jquery validation plugin which will can easilly validate your **HTML Forms**.
-You can do many validations base on your needs by just adding this plugin to your forms and simply call it from script, this **plugin** can either **configure** from adding some <i>HTML Attributes</i> to form elements or <i>passing object to plugin calling</i> fuction.
+This is a multilingual jQuery plugin which will can easilly validate your **HTML Forms**.
+You can do many validations base on your needs by just adding this plugin to your forms and simply call it from your script, this **plugin** can either **configure** from adding some <i>HTML Attributes</i> to form elements or <i>passing object to plugin calling</i> fuction.

 ----------
 Dependencies